msidwell/terraform_classroom/terraform_101.md

 ## Exercise 3: Organizing with .tf Files

 Using the file contents from the [second exercise]((#exercise-2-using-variables)), create a second .tf file and move your variable declarations to it.
 Test and apply your configuration and see that it creates the same resource as your answer form the previous exercise.

-## Suggested Answers

-You can find suggested file structure and contents in the [suggested answers](/suggested_answers/) folder